alexbers/asmon/README.md

 ## Performance ##

-In other monitoring platforms, running custom checks involves running an external program, which is expensive in terms of CPU and RAM.
+In other monitoring platforms, running custom checks involves running an external program, which is **expensive** in terms of CPU and RAM.

-Asmon allows developers to create custom checks in **Python** using *asyncronous* functions.
-Each check consumes approximately 10KB of memory, so you can run **100 000 simultanious checks** per gigabyte of RAM.
+Asmon allows developers to create custom checks in Python using *asyncronous* functions.
+Each check consumes approximately 10KB of memory, so you can run **100 000 simultanious checks per gigabyte of RAM**.

 The check speed depends on the check function complexity.
 For example, when checking SSL certificate expiration, you can expect a speed of about **1 000 checks/sec** on the cheapest VM available